cncf/tag-security/assessments/projects/rook/self-assessment.md

 This document provides the CNCF TAG-Security with an initial understanding of Rook to assist in a joint-assessment, necessary for projects under incubation.
-Taken together, this document and the joint-assessment serve as a cornerstone for if and when Rook seeks graduation and is preparing for a security audit.
+Taken together, this document and the joint-assessment serve as a cornerstone for if and when Rook is preparing for a security audit.

 ## Security functions and features